Sizing Your UPS for Efficiency and Growth

 How to Size Your UPS Solution

 You'll need a UPS with enough capacity to handle the full load, as well as a battery system (either internal or with additional external battery packs) that can support that load for long enough to restore power or safely shut down your systems.
 Expected growth and redundancy requirements should also be considered.
-Tripp Lite's UPS Finder is a tool that automates the sizing process, but we'll go through the calculation below:
+Eaton's UPS Finder is a tool that automates the sizing process, but we'll go through the calculation below:

 - Make a list of all the equipment that will be plugged into the UPS.